ackerm44/cli-data-gem-assessment-v-000/gardening-cli-app/gardening/README.md

 First to-do list
 1. DONE Create classes - CLI, scraper, gardening
-2. Scraper - Access the info for the list of vegetables & herbs
+2. DONE Scraper - Access the info for the list of vegetables & herbs
-3. Scraper - Access each individual vegetable and herbs
+3. DONE (but needs more attention) Scraper - Access each individual vegetable and herbs
 4. Gardening - Creates instances of each vegetable and put into an @@all array
 5. DONE bin/console or other - Executable file, Create
 6. DONE Executable file - require/environment file
-7. Executable file - calls a new instance of CLI class and runs through start or like method
+7. DONE Executable file - calls a new instance of CLI class and runs through start or like method
 8. CLI - Create a welcome and menu